SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates FOCS, UNVR, DFFN

-Univar Solutions Inc. (NYSE: UNVR)’s sale to affiliates of Apollo for $36.15 per share in cash.
+Univar Solutions Inc. UNVR's sale to affiliates of Apollo for $36.15 per share in cash.
 If you are a Univar shareholder, click here to learn more about your rights and options.

-Diffusion Pharmaceuticals Inc. (NASDAQ: DFFN)’s merger with EIP Pharma Inc. If you are a Diffusion shareholder, click here to learn more about your rights and options.
+Diffusion Pharmaceuticals Inc. DFFN's merger with EIP Pharma Inc. If you are a Diffusion shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.